 The Student Counseling Service operates within a short-term counseling framework in order to use resources most effectively and meet the significant student need.
 Generally, students who are referred to community resources include those whose needs would be best met by longer-term services (determined during the initial consultation or during a course of therapy in SCS) or those whose needs require a specific expertise not available at SCS.
-Students sometimes choose a community referral for a variety of reasons including the desire to access therapy services more quickly than the SCS can provide following the initial walk-in consultation.
+Students sometimes choose a community referral for a variety of reasons including the desire to access therapy services more quickly than the SCS can provide following the initial appointment.
 When a student is referred to a community provider, the SCS Clinical Care Coordinator may assist the student to determine an appropriate provider and make the initial appointment.
 In other cases, the Clinical Care Coordinator may follow-up with students who have been referred to other services helping to assure that recommended care is being received.

 Please download our Story County Community Provider List or our Polk County Community Provider List that includes information about local providers, their specialties, and information about what insurance they accept.
 We update this document at least once a semester so please re-download if you have not recently obtained a previous copy.